Guide To Auditioning For DGC Dance Cover Projects

 Our bi-annual dance showcases are a fantastic platform for students to debut and comeback just like their favourite K-pop idols.

-Our autumn DGC Dance Show will take place on Saturday 21st October 2023.
+Our spring DGC Dance Show will take place in April 2024.

 You can read more about DGC Dance Shows here: https://www.dgcdance.com/dance-shows/